 If Icbsd,p,ch < Qp,ch/Np,ch corresponding to the CBSD grant and for all relevant protection points p and frequency ranges ch, then the grant is satisfied.

-CBSDs with satisfied grants are removed from consideration in future steps, and the interference quota reduced by the sum of Icbsd,p,ch over all satisfied CBSDs, and Qp,ch and Np,ch will be reduced appropriately for all relevant protection points p.
+Satisfied CBSD grants are removed from consideration in future steps, and the interference quota reduced by the sum of Icbsd,p,ch for all satisfied CBSD grants, and Qp,ch and Np,ch will be reduced appropriately for all relevant protection points p.

 Repeat steps 1 and 2 until no more CBSD grants can be satisfied.